CompliSpace/complispace.github.com/SSO-For-CompliSpace-Fundamentals.markdown

 verified, ACS redirects the user to the destination URL.
 8. The user has been redirected to the destination URL and is logged in to CompliSpace Fundamentals.

-##Active Directory Integration
-To work correctly with Active Directory, your SAML IdP must provide the following properties:
+##Required Assertions
+CompliSpace Fundamentals requires several claims/assertions that your SAML IdP must provide in order to work correctly.
+These can be provided using either the `short name`, `url scheme` or `urn oid`

+The claims in the `short name` format include:

 * `givenName` - The first name of the user
 * `sn` - The surname of the user
 * `mail` - The email address used by the user
 * `objectGUID` - A unique identifer for the user that is persistent even if the user changes name or email address
-* `memberOf` - The list of groups the user belongs in the *Distinguished Name* (DN) format.
+* `memberOf` - The list of groups the user belongs in the *Distinguished Name* (DN) format or as a simple string.

-Please note that each property is *case sensitive*.
-All properties with the exception of the `memberOf` property must be sent as a string.
-The `memberOf` property is the exception which is a list of strings that represent the user's groups in the DN format.

-###How Do Groups Work?
+For the full list of claim maps in all formats, please see the Google Sheets Document, [SAML Required Attributes](https://docs.google.com/spreadsheets/d/1yMnq7leUjX-iulmQecVv3_HMIHxqGjOOHBNFNDCSi_g/edit?usp=sharing)

+##Working with Permissions and Groups
-CompliSpace Fundamentals has a rather thorough permissions system, but it can easily be simplified for integration with SSO.
+CompliSpace Fundamentals has a rather thorough permissions system, but has been simplified for integration with SSO.
 First, if you want a user to have any kind of access to Fundamentals they must belong to a group called `Fundamentals`.
+This allows you to temporarily remove access to a user without having to remove and re-add all the detailed permissions.

-Fundamentals partitions content into *sections* such as *Public* (available to all staff), *HR Admin* (only available for your Human Resources staff), etc. A user with access to a section may have *read only (RO)* or *read/write (RW)* access.
+Fundamentals partitions content into *sections* such as *Public* (available to all staff), *HR Admin* (only available for your Human Resources staff), etc. Please contact your CRM for details on sections availble to your installation.
+A user with access to a section may have *read only (RO)* or *read/write (RW)* access.

 Section access is granted by ensuring the user belongs to a group that is made by taking the `section name` and appending either `RO` or `RW` as required for the access they require.

-For example, if you wish for a user to have read only access to the Public section then they must belong to a group called `PublicRO`.
-Should the user require read/write access then they must belong to a group called `PublicRW`.
+For example, if you wish for a user to have read only access to the Public section then they must belong to a group called `Public RO`.
+Should the user require read/write access then they must belong to a group called `Public RW`.

+All characters in a group must match exactly.
+For example, the section called `Human Resources (Admin Only)` can be granted read only access to a user by assigning them to a group called `Human Resources (Admin Only) RO`

+###Group Format
+The format for the group name can be either a simple string or in the **Distinguished Name (DN)** format.

+With the DN format, only the **CN** RDN component is used.

+Example: `CN=Human Resource (Admin Only) RO,OU=Fundamentals,OU=CompliSpace,OU=Vendors,DC=complispace,DC=net`